Support Us Button Widget

 Table of Contents

-Today is Martin Luther King Jr. Day, so we thought we’d share the history of his presence in central Kentucky and what you can do to honor his life + legacy.
+Martin Luther King Jr. Day is Monday, Jan.
+20 so we thought we’d share the history of his presence in central Kentucky and what you can do to honor his life + legacy.

 How is Dr. King connected to the Bluegrass?

-• In 1957, the 28-year-old Dr. King gave the commencement speech to graduates at Kentucky State University.
-The event had to be moved to Frankfort High School’s brand-new gymnasium because the crowd he drew was so large.
+• In 1957, the 28-year-old Dr. King gave the commencement speech to graduates at Kentucky State University, one of Kentucky’s two Historically Black Colleges and Universities (HBCUs).
+The event was moved to Frankfort High School’s brand-new gymnasium because the crowd he drew was so large.

 • In 1964, Dr. King spoke in Frankfort again — this time with friend and baseball legend Jackie Robinson.
 Together, the two men led 10,000 people to peacefully rally at the Kentucky State Capitol building — demanding an end to segregation + discrimination in stores, restaurants, theaters, and businesses.